Newly Renovated Cabin.

 Escape the city in this spacious 650 sq. ft. grand cabin perfect for guests seeking an authentic visit out west.
-Recently refurbished with rustic touches, western charm, and luxurious bedding, the Café Cabin is furnished with one queen bed, two twin beds with pull-out trundles, and a cozy sitting area with a leather loveseat.
+Recently refurbished with rustic touches, western charm, and luxurious bedding, the Café Cabin is furnished with one queen bed, two twin beds, and a cozy sitting area with a leather loveseat.

 The bathroom is also recently restored and offers all the comforts of home.
 It contains a shower tub combo, open vanity, and plenty of storage.
 The in-cabin amenities include a mini refrigerator, microwave, coffeemaker, alarm clock, and hairdryer.